-- 2. Has a mental disorder or developmental or physical disability that renders her or him incapable of giving knowing Consent; - 3.
+- 2. Has a mental disorder or developmental or physical disability that renders him or her incapable of giving knowing Consent; - 3.
 Is unconscious or physically unable to resist; or - 4.
 Is Incapacitated from alcohol or other drugs, and this condition was known, or reasonably should have been known, by the Respondent.